MicrosoftDocs/defender-docs/defender-endpoint/linux-exclusions.md

     Extension exclusion removed successfully
     ```

-- Add/Remove an exclusion for a file:
+- Add/Remove an exclusion for a file *(File path should already be present in case of adding or removing exclusion with scope global)*:

     ```bash
     mdatp exclusion file add --path /var/log/dummy.log --scope epp